Jeshma2005/HealthAssis/README.md

 ## Installation Requirements

-The following dependencies are required for the **MediAI** project.
+The following dependencies are required for the **HealthAssis** project.
 These are specified in the `requirements.txt` file:

 ```
 flask==2.2.5